Power BI is a business analytics tool used for analyzing, visualizing and publishing data.

 - By clicking on the custom column button we can create new columns from the Query editor window.

-Data manipulation using power bi has its own limitation when compared to Python or R.
+Data manipulation using power bi has its limitations when compared to Python or R.

 Removing columns and rows